 Specifically, drinking plenty of water helps to prevent cravings before they even arise.
 Drink more water than you think you need and get in the habit of drinking a glass first thing in the morning.

 If you're used to sipping on a diet cola while you're working, transition to sparkling water mixed with fruit juice and see if that doesn't keep your hands happy enough to satisfy your habit.

 Eat at Least One Raw Fruit or Veggie a Day

 This may seem like a no-brainer, but even if we're eating plenty of fresh vegetables, many times we don't always get fresh raw produce in our diets, which means we're really missing out!
 Some days, you probably get plenty of fresh raw fruits and vegetables, but there are probably plenty of days when you have absolutely none at all.

 Try to eat an apple first thing in the morning to get it out of the way.
 Or keep baby carrots on hand for snacking, and include a raw green salad with your lunch every day.

-I've got as much of a sweet tooth as anybody, but I try to keep it under control by using such sugar replacers as brown rice syrup, stevia, and agave nectar whenever possible (such as in coffee and tea) and indulging in the refined stuff only occasionally.
+If you have a huge sweet tooth, try to keep it under control by using such sugar replacers as brown rice syrup, stevia, and agave nectar whenever possible (such as in coffee and tea) and indulging in the refined stuff only occasionally.

-This is one thing I often have to remind myself of, as I often get into food ruts or habits.
-I make my green salads nearly the same way all the time, but really should be mixing it up.
+This is one thing vegetarians often have to remind themselves of, as it's easy to get into food ruts or habits.
+You probably make green salads nearly the same way all the time, but really should be mixing it up.
 Thinly sliced leeks, chopped boiled beets, bell peppers of all colors and shredded carrots are great to toss into the mix.